RX2Solutions/RX2Solutions.github.io/_posts/prefect_resume.md

 ---
 layout: post
-title: I have the perfect resume, now what?
+title: I have the prefect resume, Now what?
 author: rx2solutions
+thumbnail: PAPER-AND-PENCIL.jpg
 tags: publication
-thumbnail: PAPER-AND-PENCIL.jpg
 ---

 **I have the perfect resume, now what?**